OpenTrading/OpenTrader/README.md

 (https://github.com/OpenTrading/OTMql4AMQP/).
 You can subscribe to tick, bar, and timer events, query, open and close orders, and execute Metatrader code remotely.
-If you have pyrabbit installed, you can query the AMQP server.
+If you have `pyrabbit` installed, you can query the AMQP server.

+This ia a work in progress but it has quite a lot in there already:
+* send most Mql4 commands and gets the return values as Python,
+* receive bar, tick and timer notifications,
+* send and query orders to Mt4, using a better MQL4 trading library,
+* reads CSV and everything internally is pandas DataFrames,
+* there's a backtester for trading recipes based on `pybacktest`, using pandas Series with numpy/ta-lib, so it's quite fast.
+* there's simple plotting of the CSV files and results using `matplotlib`,
+* you can save recipes and backtest results as HDF5, viewable by
+* (there's an optimizer in there, but not yet wired up.)

-Coming Real Soon Now(TM) is backtesting of trading recipes, reading Metatrader history into pandas DataFrames, plotting DataFrames using matplotlib, and live-trading on Metatrader from recipes.
+Coming Real Soon Now(TM) is wiring up the backtester so that it should soon support recipes for live-trading on Metatrader from recipes and chefs.

-It builds on OTMql4AMQP, and requires that to be installed in your Metatrader Python as a pre-requisite, if you want to do live trading.
+It builds on `OTMql4AMQP`, and requires that to be installed in your Metatrader Python as a pre-requisite, if you want to do live trading.
 In your Python, you also must have installed Pika: https://pypi.python.org/pypi/pika/, which must be accessible to your